 People struggling with addiction are five to ten times more likely to suffer from poor sleep, which can lead to emotional dysregulation, such as exacerbating depression and anxiety, as well as poor impulse control.
 Poor sleep tends to be a vicious cycle during active addiction.

-Substances can alter brain chemistry in a way that affects our ability to get quality sleep; lack of quality sleep can make it harder to control the impulse to use.
+Substances can alter brain function, brain chemistry, and brain health in a way that affects our ability to get quality sleep; lack of quality sleep can make it harder to control the impulse to engage in substance use.
 This is why sleep and addiction recovery are so closely linked.
-Achieving quality sleep can be a marathon, not a sprint—it takes time to develop sleep hygiene habits to improve sleep, but it’s well worth it in the long run.
+Achieving quality sleep can be a marathon, not a sprint as a part of lifestyle habits—it takes time to develop sleep hygiene habits to improve sleep, but it’s well worth it in the long run.

 The Benefits of Exercise in Addiction Recovery

 Regular exercise can improve immune system function, reduce stress, improve mood and sleep, and increase energy.
-Given that stress, poor sleep, and emotional dysregulation can all increase the chances of substance use, improving these areas through regular exercise can help prevent relapse.
+Given that stress, poor sleep, and emotional dysregulation can all increase the chances of substance use disorders, improving these areas through regular exercise can help prevent relapse.

 Doing this in functional medicine for addiction recovery is significant; even making daily goals to avoid being sedentary, such as going for a walk, can be helpful in relapse prevention and recovery.